 Vitamin D is the new trendy vitamin on the block!
-Due to its link with immunity and fighting infection in the body, a whole bunch of myths on vitamin D recommendations have surfaced.
+Due to its link with immunity and fighting infection in the body, a whole bunch of myths about vitamin D recommendations have surfaced.

 In this episode, we’ll uncover how much vitamin D you and the children really need.

 Myth 1: You can get all the vitamin D you need from your diet

 False!
 Vitamin D is made in the skin when exposed to UVB light from the sun.
 It gets absorbed through the gut, metabolised in the liver and then gets activated in the kidneys to do its important job of helping our bones and teeth absorb enough calcium and phosphorus.

 In terms of diet, some types of oily fish like salmon, sardines and trout do contain vitamin D but the amounts of vitamin D will vary depending on their own exposure to sunlight.
 Remember that we don’t eat oily fish every day so you would still need to think about your daily vitamin D supplement, especially over winter here in the UK.